grotius-cnc/stable/README.md

 sudo dpkg -i glade-gnome_3.8.0-0ubuntu6_amd64.deb

-Sometimes the terminal say's you have to fix broken packages : type : sudo apt --fix-broken install
+Sometimes the terminal say's you have to fix broken packages, this is only for glade installation :

+type : sudo apt --fix-broken install